janko/uppy-s3_multipart/README.md

 })
 ```

-In the `upload-success` Uppy callback you can then construct the Shrine
+In the `upload-success` Uppy callback, you can construct the Shrine uploaded
-uploaded file data (this example assumes your temporary Shrine S3 storage has
+file data (this example assumes your temporary Shrine S3 storage has `prefix:
-`prefix: "cache"` set):
+"cache"` set):

 ```js
 uppy.on('upload-success', function (file, response) {